oxmc/Discordbot/docs/README.md

 # RaspberryPi

-if on raspberrypi run installpi.sh
+if on raspberrypi make sure git is installed by running `sudo apt install git`

+then run `cd Discordbot/install/raspberrypi`

+Finally run `installpi.sh`

+Done!

+The bot should now be running, check the server you added the bot to.